Hi! I'm Rebecca Mills. I work with those driven to create positive impact at scale, helping them do the most good they

 As a strategy, sustainability and innovation specialist, I'm fortunate enough to have played central and founding roles in a number of initiatives at the global forefront of the 'impact' space.
 Along with my consulting work, I enjoy the value I can bring through governance.

-In simple terms, I help people create ventures that have real, maximum and meaningful impact (for themselves and the world).
-I share my knowledge, processes and global networks with those I work with, allowing them to achieve rapid traction with relative ease.
+In simple terms, I help people create ventures that have max and meaningful impact (for themselves and the world).
+I share my knowledge, processes and global networks with those I work with.

 I've worked across scales and countries, and also across government, not-for-profit and business sectors.
-Through a career that has now spanned 20 years, I have come to believe that there is a need to understand the entire system, and interactions between the various components, in order to create the most impactful solutions.
+Through a career, which kicked off as a biosphere scientist, I have come to believe that there is a need to understand the entire system, and interactions between the various components, in order to create the most impactful solutions.

 The sheer depth and breadth of my work allows me to undertake systems based evaluations both rapidly and accurately.
 My experience in business, science and government allows me to uncover leverage points (I call them acupressure points), which unlock regenerative, highly profitable outcomes which match the needs of those I work with.